zjrohrbach/markdown-wkshts/Honors-Agenda.md

-Wed, Aug 11
+Fri, Aug 13
 =========

 Objectives
 ------------
--Be able to solve problems using the Kinematic Equations,.
+Be able to solve problems using the Kinematic Equations.

 Agenda
 ---------